aleris/ReadME-RoTex-Corpus-Builder/readme.md

 The simplest way to run it is to use the docker image ocrmypdf-polyglot as described [here](https://ocrmypdf.readthedocs.io/en/latest/installation.html#installing-the-docker-image).

-# Help Wanted
+# Contributions Welcomed
 There are multiple ways to make this tool better, any help is highly appreciated:
+- Recommend a new source with lots of high quality text in Romanian to be added;
 - Pick a proposed source from below, implement it and make a PR;
 - Improve the text extraction of an existing source and make a PR;
-- Recommend a new source to be added;
 - Help obtaining official usage rights from source owners.

 # TODO